12 Ways To Make Online Training Delivery A Success [Q&A]

 A brilliant question.

-This is where a blended learning approach really comes into its own, and precisely why it has been the buzzword of the training world over the past year.
+This is where a blended learning approach really comes into its own, and precisely why it has been the buzzword of the training world over the past few years.

 It is far easier to run an instructor led web session, than it is to build a comprehensive catalogue of self-serve eLearning content.
 It’s about being practical with what tools you have at your disposal.